-No. EAC Condition Implementation Status Compliance Status Description EAC 18 Prompt notification to the appropriate authorities of incidences of roadkill, or, in the event a wildlife act permit to manage road kill is obtained by the EAC Holder, the EAC Holder must implement management measures as per permit requirements.
+No. EAC Condition Implementation Status Compliance Status Description verify implementation of EPPs.
+EAC 18 · Prompt notification to the appropriate authorities of incidences of roadkill, or, in the event a wildlife act permit to manage road kill is obtained by the EAC Holder, the EAC Holder must implement management measures as per permit requirements.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-EAC 18 Review of effectiveness of measures to manage dangerous human-wildlife interactions.
+EAC 18 · Review of effectiveness of measures to manage dangerous human-wildlife interactions.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 18 The EAC Holder must provide the draft Human-Wildlife Conflict Management Plan to the MOE Conservation Officer Service for review a minimum of 90 days prior to the commencement of construction.
 Completed In Compliance The Human Wildlife Conflict Management Plan is described in Section 4.17 of the CEMP for the Project.
-The Draft CEMP was submitted to regulatory agencies, governments, and Aboriginal Groups on October 17, 2014 EAC 18 The EAC Holder must file the final Human- Wildlife Conflict Management Plan with EAO and the MOE Conservation Officer Service a minimum of 30 days prior to the commencement of construction.
+The Draft CEMP was submitted to regulatory agencies, governments, and Aboriginal Groups on October 17, 2014 EAC 18 The EAC Holder must file the final Human-Wildlife Conflict Management Plan with EAO and the MOE Conservation Officer Service a minimum of 30 days prior to the commencement of construction.
 Completed In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Aboriginal Groups on June 5, 2015.
-Revision 2 of the CEMP was issued in February 2016 and Revision 4 (Revision 3 was not formally published) In July 2016.
+Revision 2 of the CEMP was issued in February 2016 and Revision 4 in July 2016 (Revision 3 was not formally published).
 EAC 18 The EAC Holder must develop, implement and adhere to the final Human-Wildlife Conflict Management Plan, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of the EPP.
-EAC 19 The EAC Holder must use reasonable efforts to avoid and reduce injury and mortality to amphibians and snakes on roads adjacent to wetlands and other areas where amphibians or snakes are known to migrate across roads including locations with structures designed for wildlife passage Ongoing In Compliance BC Hydro is using reasonable efforts to avoid and reduce injury and mortality to amphibians and snakes.
-In 2016, BC Hydro conducted two amphibian salvages along the side channel on the south bank of the Peace River.
-The first was an emergency salvage conducted in May and June 2016, where 364 amphibians were removed from and relocated outside of the work zone;